Whitefox980/shadowfox23/PoC/shadowfox_prototype_pollution_report_20250608_153627.md

 ## 📋 Executive Summary

-Kritična Prototype Pollution ranjivost je identifikovana koja omogućava napadaču da manipuliše JavaScript Object prototype, što može rezultovati u privilege escalation, authorization bypass, i u najgorim slučajevima Remote Code Execution.
+A critical Prototype Pollution vulnerability has been identified that allows an attacker to manipulate the JavaScript Object prototype, which can result in privilege escalation, authorization bypass, and in worst-case scenarios Remote Code Execution.

 **💥 Impact Level:** COMPLETE SYSTEM COMPROMISE
 **🎛️ Exploitation Complexity:** LOW